carmenvillalobos/Milestone_Project_3/README.md

 # What bugs exist in our application that we still have not fixed?
 - A bug that exists in our application is being able to successfully allow a user to create an account and add a trip to their personal account
+- For the signin and login page, the hyperlinks at the bottom don't work
+- The signup form button isn't publishing to our backend.
+Ideally, when you submit your signup form, the app redirects ts you to the login page so that you could login.
+Once you hit the login button, the app will redirect you to the home page where you are greeted by your name.
+- When you click on the reserve button on the individual destination page, it does not add the trip to the "My Trips" view page.

 # What resources did we use to help create our application?
 - https://react.dev/